Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * M574 X, Y, Z => stepper letter related

 # double vs float variables
 Tests with forward, inverse kinematics and angle calculations resulted in differences of e-04 at worst between float and double precision variables for 6 axis robot calculations of positions and orientations.
-It looks acceptable to use float, because it needs less memory and can run on all newer Duet hardware with single and double precision Cortex chips.
+It looks acceptable to use float, because it needs less memory and can run on all newer Duet hardware with single and double precision Cortex chips (all M4 and M7 based with FPU).

 # Firmware development and compilation
 For installation and running robot kinematics, taking the binaries is the easiest solution.
 The following is only interesting if one wishes to compile or change something static inside the firmware code (e.g. using more than 6 axes).